Jneal005/nimonada8-website/DEPLOYMENT_GUIDE.md

 4. **Set up CI/CD** for automatic deployments
 5. **Optimize performance** with caching and compression

-Your Limonada app will be live with a custom domain! 🍋✨
+Your Holy Sips app will be live with a custom domain! 🍋✨